madil4/interactive_frame_poc/README.md

-# awatif_2D
+# Interactive Frame Proof of Concept
-Basic 2D impelementation of Awatif engine in python
+Basic 2D impelementation of the interactive frame in python